nuxt/scripts/docs/content/scripts/support/intercom.md

 The `ScriptIntercom` component is headless Facade Component wrapping the [useScriptIntercom](#usescriptintercom) composable, providing a simple, performance optimized way to load Intercom in your Nuxt app.

-It's optimized for performance by leveraging the [Element Event Triggers](/docs/guides/script-triggers#element-event-triggers), only loading intercom when specific elements events happen.
+It's optimized for performance by leveraging the [Element Event Triggers](/docs/guides/script-triggers#element-event-triggers), only loading Intercom when specific elements events happen.

 By default, it will load on the `click` DOM event.